Hanitapatel/NC_-AQI/README.md

 * The database will be stored in Amazon Web Services (AWS) and the csv file containing the data can be found in an S3 bucket

 ### Machine Learning
-* Location, population, time of year to get AQI
+* Location, population, time of year to get AQI category
 * Linear regression or neural network
   * Linear- on year by year basis
 * Will be testing multiple machine learning models to compare classification reports